gwharton/autocustomergroup/README.md

 <li><b>Customer Group - Import Untaxed</b> - Merchant Country is not within New Zealand, Item is being shipped to New Zealand, One or more items in the order is valued above the Import GST Threshold.</li>
 </ul>
 <h2>Integration Tests</h2>
-<p>To run the inmtegration tests, you need your own credentials for the UK Sandbox and Australian ID Checker services.
+<p>To run the integration tests, you need your own credentials for the UK Sandbox and Australian ID Checker services.
 Please
 add them to config-global.php.
 The tests for UK (Sandbox), EU and Australia use the live API's</p>
 <ul>
 <li>autocustomergroup/ukvat/clientid'</li>